netzwerg/netzwerg.ch/posts/2018-11-21-react-redux-typescript.markdown

 ## <a name="6"></a>Explicit Types Enhance Readability

 While it is often possible to not specify types explicitly, they still sometimes enhance code readability (and IDE completion, for that matter).
-Container components are a good example: They involve a lot of "plumbing", where input/output types have to match, so explicit types are a plus here.
+Container components are a good example: they involve a lot of "plumbing", where input/output types have to match, so explicit types are a plus here.
-This is how our container components tend to look like:
+This is how our container components tend to look:

 ```typescript
 type Props = Readonly<{